How To Cook A Whole Chicken So You Get Your Money’s Worth!

 • For Dinner – Eat the cooked meat as is or use it in any dish you choose.
 Find a list below for ideas.

 • Cutting fat – You do not have to use the skin to make broth.
-If you are wanting to cut the fat content, discard the skin and use only the bones.
+If you want to cut the fat content, discard the skin and use only the bones.

 • Not sure what to do with the broth?
 Here is a list of every recipe on my blog that uses chicken broth.